doxout/promise-observer/README.md

 #### observer(listener):LinkedObserver

-Creates a listener for the observer.
+Creates a listener for the observable.
 A listener is a mapping function that returns either a new value or a promise.

-Returns a linked observer that emits whenever the returned promises or values resolve.
+Returns a linked observer which is also an observable that emits whenever the returned promises or values resolve.

 #### observer.next(predicate?):Promise